s070s/FullStackTest/README.md

 ## 12. Other Notes
 -Uploading Static Files is not supported on Production as persistent storage on Render(the service where the api is deployed) requires a subscription beyond the free plan
+-The deployed API on Render slows down after 15 mins of inactivity due to the free tier.